cudmorelab/cudmorelab.github.io/_posts/2021-10-27-software-development.md

 ---
-title: "Software Development In tThe Lab"
+title: "Software Development In The Lab"
 categories:
   - Lab Blog
 tags: